jonaasdev/pm-automation-engine/README.md

 ---

-## About the Author
+## About Me

 **Younes Boutelidjane** - Project Manager

-This Technical PM Command Center showcases the intersection of technical expertise and project management acumen, demonstrating the ability to build tools that drive project success through data-driven insights and proactive risk management.
+This Technical PM Command Center showcases my intersection of technical expertise and project management acumen.
+It demonstrates my ability to build tools that drive project success through data-driven insights and proactive risk management.

 ---

 ## License

-This project is part of Younes Boutelidjane's professional portfolio.
+This project is part of my professional portfolio.

 ---